| Additional Resources |

 Note: In contrast to wrist rests, palm pads are positioned under the heel of the hand, and place no potentially harmful pressure on the underside of the wrist.

-Reduces Strain on Shoulder and Neck
+Reduces Strain on Shoulders and Neck

 Note: The term "compact" refers to the reduced distance from the home row on a single side of a keyboard to the mouse, which is typically achieved by eliminating the number pad.
 The term does not refer to the width of a keyboard as a whole.
 As such, even with left and right modules shoulder-width apart, the Ergo Pro keyboard is compact in design.